Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 Why are Brand Guidelines Important?

 Sure, your branding agency can create the ad for you, but maybe you’ve decided to bring that in-house.
+Or, you need the magazine or paper to pull something together quickly for you.

 At Canny, we’ve done some work just like this.